Further savings options to increase your pension

 Stakeholder Pensions, Additional Voluntary Contributions and Free Standing Additional Voluntary Contributions

-As well as paying into your Teachers’ pension scheme, you can also contribute to a stakeholder pension, a personal pension and to arrangements known as Additional Voluntary Contributions (AVCs) and Free Standing Additional Voluntary Contributions (FSAVCs).
+As well as paying into your Teachers pension scheme, you can also contribute to a stakeholder pension and to pension arrangements known as Additional Voluntary Contributions (AVCs) and Free Standing Additional Voluntary Contributions (FSAVCs).

-These options allow you to make tax-efficient contribution that allow you to build up a separate pension pot in addition to your Teachers’ pension.
+These options allow you to make tax-efficient contributions that allow you to build up a separate pension pot in addition to your Teachers pension.
 These contracts are offered by a wide range of financial services providers and it makes sense to seek independent financial advice before proceeding with these types of arrangement.

 Teachers’ AVCs from Prudential